Band Director Profiles

 Outside of band and percussion, Mr. Ryan enjoys playing golf, traveling and spending time with his wife, Victoria.

 B.M.Ed.
 University of North Texas

-Mrs. Crowley is in her fifth year as Assistant Band Director at Byrd Middle School.
+Mrs. Crowley is in her first year as Head Band Director at Byrd Middle School after serving five years as Assistant Director.
 Previously, Mrs. Crowley taught in Garland ISD for two years as an Elementary Music Specialist at Stephens Elementary School, Dorsey Elementary School, and Freeman Elementary School.